This post may contain affiliate links.

 - Hear about the history of Moser Glass and learn about the fine art of glassblowing

 - Watch master craftsmen and their apprentices transform molten glass into gleaming bowls and vases

 - Shop for fine crystal souvenirs

 FYI: You’ll be cruising past some pretty hot furnaces so now that I think about it, you might want to visit the glass factory before you do your Becherovka tasting.

 Check the Moser Glass website for tour times and prices.
 It’s located at Kapitana Jarose 46/19.
 You can take Bus No. 1, 2 or 22 from the bus stop Tržnice (Market hall) in the city centre.

-Where to spa in Karlovy Vary: If you’re staying at a hotel, it will likely have an onsite spa where you can sample a thermal water bath or get a massage.
+If you’re staying at a hotel, it will likely have an onsite spa where you can try a thermal water bath or get a massage.
 If not, you have a few other options.

 Spa tip: In the Czech Republic it’s not traditional to bathe in public hot springs pools, but rather to book a private bath at one of the spas.